aazard/JS-CMS/README.md

 # JS-CMS - The Javascript CMS, WITH THEMES!
 I dont really know HTML/CSS that well, nevermind JS (javascript)...
-- Python is more my speed...
+- Markdown & Python is more my speed...
 But I was able to cobble this Frankenstien, <b>OF OTHER PEOPLE'S WORK!</b>, together.
 ## Why?
 Well...
 Have you ever had a host that didnt support PHP/databases (A POPULAR & TARGET example would be Neocities)?